GoogleCloudPlatform/podcast/site/content/post/episode-69-server-density/index.md

 FRANCESC: Yeah, it's definitely war stories, that there's failures in there and lessons in there that you could learn so you can avoid them.
 So go check it out.

 MARK: Fantastic.
 Well, why don't we move on to our question of the week.
 Today's question of the week, we want to talk about ping times.
 So you're building your next amazing application.
-And you say to yourself, which regions should I put this in for Google Cloud Platform, which ones are going to give me the lowest latency?
+And you say to yourself, which regions should I put this in for Google Cloud, which ones are going to give me the lowest latency?
 So is there an easy way to be able to find out what my latencies could be?

 FRANCESC: Not only is there an easy way.
 But it has an amazing name.